Uncontested Divorce Representation

 Uncontested Divorce Representation in Court

-Of course, we too can agree to provide you with limited services (for a reduced fee) such that we do not officially represent you in court so that you can represent yourself.
-In fact, this is exactly what we do in divorce cases that must be filed in a county where we do not offer full service uncontested divorce representation.
-Generally, the reason that we do not offer full service uncontested divorce representation in every county in Georgia is simply that some courts require a court appearance to complete even a simple uncontested divorce.
+We provide uncontested divorce representation in many Georgia counties.
+Of course, we can also provide you with limited services (for a reduced fee) such that we do not officially represent you in court so that you can represent yourself.
+In fact, this is exactly what we do in divorce cases that must be filed in a county where we do not offer uncontested divorce representation.
+The reason that we do not “do” uncontested divorce representation in every county in Georgia is simply that some courts require a court appearance to complete even a simple uncontested divorce.
 Naturally, we cannot afford to travel hundreds of miles for a short, uncontested hearing.
 The result would not be a low, flat fee!
 In those cases, we suggest that the client represent him/herself in the case but with our behind-the-scenes assistance and instruction.
 And, we give the same legal advice and produce the very same high-quality, custom uncontested divorce documents for our client to use.
-As in every case, it is our objective to give you an affordable, high-quality uncontested divorce outcome.
+It is our objective to give you an affordable, high-quality uncontested divorce outcome in every case.

 Although it is certainly possible to prepare your own paperwork and get divorced without an attorney in Georgia, it is also possible that you will use the wrong paperwork from a self-help website or make simple errors and get yourself into a mess, especially with child support and custody documents.
 Please understand that legal services become more expensive and the divorce take much longer to complete when your documents have been done incorrectly because we have to correct a mess.